Iran has been one of the staunches opponents of the United States in the Middle East since the Islamic Revolution of 1979.

 US President Donald Trump has always employed an aggressive rhetoric towards Iran, depicting it as a major threat to America and its allies.

-But this kind of aggressive discourse (similar to that adopted by Bush in the early 2000s) is likely to make Teheran feel menaced; thus pushing it to resume its nuclear weapons program and endangering the long-term tenure of the deal concluded in 2015 (JCPOA).
+But this kind of aggressive discourse (similar to that adopted by Bush in the early 2000s) is likely to make Teheran feel menaced; thus pushing it to resume its nuclear weapons programme and endangering the long-term tenure of the deal concluded in 2015 (the Joint Comprehensive Plan of Action, or JCPOA).

 Read the full article on Geopolitical Monitor.